 The future prospects of the Group's unlisted fund investments and equity securities will be subject to various factors, including but not limited to political, economic, technology, financial and risk factors that are specific to individual industry sectors of the investments and will therefore vary from one investment to another depending on the overall capital and investment markets conditions, macroeconomic conditions as well as the prospects of the relevant industry.
-The future prospects of the Group's debt securities are exposed to interest rate risk through the impact of rate change on their fair values.
 However, the Group will benefit from a portfolio constructed of different kinds of investments aiming to, on average, yield higher long-term returns and lower the risk associated with any individual investment.

-(III) Liquidity and Financial Resources
+(III) Liquidity, Financial Resources, and Capital Structure